LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

                the `RADIUSS Spack Configs <https://github.com/LLNL/radiuss-spack-configs>`_ repo.

-               If the desired entry is not there, but exists in a newer version of the RADIUSS Spack Configs project, update the RAJA submitted to the newer version.
+               If the desired entry is not there, but exists in a newer version of the RADIUSS Spack Configs project, update the RAJA submodule to use the newer version.
 If the information does not exist in any version of the RADIUSS Spack Configs project, create a branch there, add the needed spec info, and create a pull request.
+Then, when that PR is merged, update the RAJA submodule to the new version.

 Changing run parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^